 Student Storyteller Squad

-Meet the first-ever Student Storyteller Squad!
+Meet the 2020-2021 Student Storyteller Squad!
 Writer & Storyteller Alicia Ashcroft has been working closely with the team, who range from new-to-TRU to nearly-graduated.
 These individuals are asking the question: when it comes to the student life experience, what kind of stories do we want to hear, and what stories do we want to tell?

 Before I graduated from Kamloops School of the Arts as valedictorian, I attended Nanaimo District Secondary School (NDSS ), Outreach Wellness Learning (O.W.L )and Learn @ Home.

 Currently, I am studying theatre mostly because I haven’t declared a major yet.
 I am hoping to minor in sociology or criminology.
 Although, if I'm honest, I’m overwhelmed at all the possibilities to choose from.

 As for a dream job, I would love to work on Broadway through the theatre company Deaf West as an interpreter/voice for deaf actors in musicals and plays.